 1948: The first Leinster Championships were held.

-1948: Ireland sends a Basketball team to the 1948 Olympics which were held in a post-war Britain, still recovering from the effects of WW2, there was no qualification system for teams participating - this was the only time in the history of Irish Basketball that we had a representative team at the Olympics.
+1948: Ireland sends a basketball team to the 1948 Olympics, which were held in a post-war Britain that was still recovering from the effects of World War 2.
+There was no qualification system for teams participating - this was the only time in the history of Irish basketball that we had a representative team at the Olympics.

 1971: The first Men's National Leagues were introduced (1971/72).

-1979: A modern era of men's National Leagues began when St. Vincent's, Killarney introduced the first American professional players in the 1979/80 season.
+1979: A modern era of men's National Leagues began when St. Vincent's, Killarney introduced the first American professional players for the 1979/80 season.

 1980: The name of the association changed from the original ABAI to the Irish Basketball Association (IBA).

-2001: The Irish Senior men qualified to the semi-final round of the 2003 European Championships,
+2001: The Irish senior men reach the semi-final qualifying round for the 2003 European Championships.

 2003: IBA restructured and re-branded as Basketball Ireland (BI).